-This document is part of a suite of current documents which explain how we are preparing our network for the net zero carbon future and how we will support the government's commitment to achieve net zero emissions by 2050.
+This DSO strategy forms part of a suite of current documents which explain how we are preparing our network to support the government's commitment to achieve net-zero emissions by 2050.

-- Leading the North West to net zero carbon plan outlines our ambition to meet the region's carbon emissions target and sets out the range of initiatives and investments which will ensure we take a significant step on the road to achieving rapid decarbonisation - Analysis of DSO functions analysis of our DSO-related activities against the 19 high level DSO functions defined by Ofgem in 2019 - Grid digitalisation & data strategy our plans to install additional monitoring and control equipment across our network to facilitate the DSO transition - Distribution future electricity scenarios (DFES) used to create our forecasts for future capacity requirements - Decarbonisation pathways energy blueprints developed with Cadent, the region's main gas network operator for Greater Manchester, Lancashire and Cumbria.
+- Leading the North West to zero carbon Outlines our ambition to meet the region's carbon emissions target and sets out the range of initiatives and investments which will ensure we take a significant step on the road to achieving rapid decarbonisation - Analysis of DSO functions analysis of our DSO-related activities against the 19 high level DSO functions defined by Ofgem - Grid digitalisation & data strategy Our plans to install additional monitoring and control equipment across our network to facilitate the DSO transition - Distribution future electricity scenarios (DFES) used to create our forecasts for future capacity requirements - Decarbonisation pathways energy blueprints developed with Cadent, the region's main gas network operator for Greater Manchester, Lancashire and Cumbria.